MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-overview.md

 ### Operations Manager Administrators role assignment

 The System Center Operations Manager setup procedure automatically assigns the Administrators group on the local computer to the Operations Manager Administrators role.
-You must be logged on with an account that has local Administrator rights to run Setup on the first management server that you install; this ensures that you can open the Operations console after Setup is completed.
-When you install additional management servers, you must use a Domain account of which you are a member.
+You must be signed in with an account that has local Administrator rights to run Setup on the first management server that you install; this ensures that you can open the Operations console after Setup is completed.
+When you install additional management servers, you must use a Domain account of which you're a member.

 ### Required accounts

-During setup, you are prompted for three accounts, the **management server action account**,  the **System Center Configuration service and System Center Data Access service** account, and the **Data Warehouse Write account**.
+During setup, you're prompted for three accounts: the **management server action account**,  the **System Center Configuration service and System Center Data Access service** account, and the **Data Warehouse Write account**.
 In Operations Manager, you can use the same account for the **System Center Configuration and System Center Data Access service** services.

-If you install Reporting, you are prompted for one additional account, the **Data Reader account**.
+If you install Reporting, you're prompted for one additional account, the **Data Reader account**.
 For further information regarding the specific privileges to be granted before running setup and what rights are assigned to the accounts during setup, please review the [Service, User, and Security accounts](plan-security-accounts.md) guidance.

 > [!NOTE]
-> If you create a specific account for installation, this account must be a member of the **sysadmin** server role for Microsoft SQL Server, but also have access to the master database.
+> If you create a specific account for installation, this account must be a member of the **sysadmin** server role for Microsoft SQL Server and also have access to the master database.

 > [!NOTE]
-> If you install multiple management servers, you are prompted for a **management server action account** and a **System Center Configuration service and System Center Data Access service account** each time you add a management server.
+> If you install multiple management servers, you're prompted for a **management server action account** and a **System Center Configuration service and System Center Data Access service account** each time you add a management server.
 You must provide the same accounts for each installation.

 ### SQL Server requirements

 System Center Operations Manager requires access to an instance of a server running Microsoft SQL Server.
 This instance can be located on a separate computer from the management servers in a distributed installation or on the first management server in the management group.
 In either case, the instance of Microsoft SQL Server must already exist and be accessible before you start your first management server installation.
 The SQL Server Collation setting must be a supported value, and SQL Full Text Search must be enabled.
 To review which versions of SQL Server are supported for Operations Manager, see [SQL Server requirements](plan-sqlserver-design.md#sql-server-requirements) in the SQL Server Design Considerations planning article.

-During setup, you are prompted for the following:
+During setup, you're prompted for the following:

 -   The SQL Server database server name, Always On availability group name, or primary cluster name and instance name.
-If you have installed SQL Server by using the default instance, you only have to specify the SQL Server name.
+If you have installed SQL Server using the default instance, you only have to specify the SQL Server name.

 You can accept the default values for or set: